 The Kindergarten year is the most crucial to complete.
 During this year the child becomes a critical thinker, a peaceful leader and engages in a thirst for knowledge and self direction.
 Children who complete this year bring together all of the experiential learning that has taken place over the two previous years.
-They are extremely well prepared academically, very adaptable, self disciplined, maintain incredible self confidence and have adopted a life long love of learning, whether staying at the Garden at continue on the Elementary Program or moving on to public or Parochial school.
+They are extremely well prepared academically, very adaptable, self disciplined, maintain incredible self confidence and have adopted a life long love of learning.

 Parents are invited to call the school to schedule an observation while a class is in session.
 Observations take approximately 30 to 45 minutes.
 Please make child care arrangements for your child so you are free to ask questions and focus on the classroom activities.